projectcalico/calico/docs/GettingStarted.md

 * https://www.vagrantup.com/downloads.html
 * http://git-scm.com/downloads

-Either use the customized CoreOS-based Vagrant file from https://github.com/Metaswitch/calico-coreos-vagrant-example or just follow the CoreOS <a href="https://coreos.com/docs/running-coreos/platforms/vagrant/">instructions for setting up a cluster under Vagrant</a>.
-At a minimum you'll need to
+Either use the customized CoreOS-based Vagrant file from https://github.com/Metaswitch/calico-coreos-vagrant-example for streamlined setup or just follow the CoreOS <a href="https://coreos.com/docs/running-coreos/platforms/vagrant/">instructions for setting up a cluster under Vagrant</a>.
+If following the CoreOS instructions then at a minimum you'll need to
 * copy `config.rb.sample` as `config.rb` and copy `user-data.sample` as `user-data`
 * set the following in config.rb
   * `$update_channel='alpha'`